 - a short introduction to each Cluster - an explanation of the State Outcomes being delivered by that Cluster - key performance information for each State Outcome - policy and project highlights for each State Outcome.

-Readers often use the analysis in Budget Paper No. 2 when reading Budget Paper No. 4 Agency Financial Statements and Budget Paper No. 5 Appropriation Bill.
+The analysis in Budget Paper No. 2 supports interpretation of Budget Paper No. 4 Agency Financial Statements and Budget Paper No. 5 Appropriation Bills.